Screening and Mammogram Guidelines

 Some studies and doctors assert that mammograms can lead to overdiagnosis and false positives, which lead women to make difficult choices and engage in expensive and life-altering treatments that could have been avoided or delayed.
 “Overdiagnosing” means diagnosing cancer that didn’t require immediate treatment without any change to a woman’s prognosis, or diagnosing a cancer that never would have required treatment or affected a woman’s health.
 False positives are suspicious findings that turn out to be normal; they are technically “good news” but can have significant psychological, physical, and economic tolls.

 Written by: Dr. Deborah Axelrod, NYU Langone.
-Last Updated: September 3, 2017 by Melissa Sakow.
+Last Updated: April 11, 2024 by Lucero Andújar.

 Have a Specific Question?